chaubes/k8s-kubeadm-ansible/README.md

   - `kubectl get nodes`
 - The alias `k` is set for the `kubectl` command in the master node, you can use the alias to run the `kubectl` commands
   - `k get nodes`
-- If you want to automate the setup  of utilities to manage the kubernetes cluster like `kubectx`, `kube auto-bashcompletion`, you can these tasks in the `kubetools-install` ansible playbook
+- If you want to automate the setup  of utilities to manage the kubernetes cluster like `kubectx`, `kube auto-bashcompletion`, you can add these tasks in the `kubetools-install` ansible playbook

 ## Un-install/teardown kubernetes cluster with ansible
 - Make sure you are in the directory `k8s-cluster-kubeadm`